CompuTec/wms-docs/user-guide/transactions/new-stock-counting/new-stock-counting.md

 ![SU Document Details](./media/stock-counting-su-document-details.png)

-You can change a location of an SU (with its content) by clicking the following icon and choosing another Warehouse (this applies only to the highest-level SUs):
+You can change the location of an SU (with its content) by clicking the following icon and choosing another Warehouse (this applies only to the highest-level SUs):

 ![SU Document Details](./media/stock-counting-su-document-details-warehouse.png)